ARMmbed/mbed-os-example-mesh-minimal/Hardware.md

 1. If ethernet driver is enabled, requires HW modifications if RF shield uses SPI1.
 See [Driver notes](https://github.com/ARMmbed/sal-nanostack-driver-stm32-eth) and [nanostack-borderrouter-private Issue #17](https://github.com/ARMmbed/nanostack-border-router-private/issues/17)
 2. Pin collision, see [mesh-minimal Issue 55](https://github.com/ARMmbed/mbed-os-example-mesh-minimal/issues/55)
 3. X-NUCLEO-IDS01A4 expansion board required modifications to be used in mbed OS.
 See [Driver readme](https://github.com/ARMmbed/stm-spirit1-rf-driver)
+4. KW24D have MCR20A chip integrated.
+Use same driver.